cypnk/Bare/README.md

 The Nginx web server supports URL rewriting and file filtering.
 The following is a simple configuration for a site named example.com.
 Note: The pound sign(#) denotes comments.

 The following is an example server block tested on Arch linux.
+The location of **nginx.config** will depend on your platform.
 ```
 server {
 	server_name example.com;

 	# Change this to your web root, if it's different
-	root /srv/http/example.com/html;
+	root /usr/share/nginx/example.com/html;

 	# Prevent access to special files
 	location ~\.(hta|htp|md|conf|db|sql|json|sh)\$ {